-Whether you were preoccupied serving overpriced cappuccinos to pay for your liberal arts degree, dragging yourself to another coding conference in Silicon Valley, or trying to make that next entrepreneurial step in your given trade without getting a handout, there are a million reasons why regular adults with complicated lives might have missed seeing the 2014 children’s Hollywood hit The Lego Movie.
+There are a million reasons why regular adults (and frankly even children) with complicated lives might have missed seeing the 2014 children’s Hollywood hit The Lego Movie.
 As the decades pass, however, I have a strong feeling that people are going to look back at this film and be unable to believe that it came out two whole years before the 2016 election.

 And so begin the spoilers.

 The Lego Movie, as you might presume, is an animated film about a universe where everything is made out of legos.
 Within those constraints you get a beautifully optimistic caricature of the modern world, where both the good guys and the bad guys fail to materialize as they should and the future of the world depends on the daily behavior of ordinary people.
 Be it prophetical or accidental, The Lego Movie managed to cleverly caricature society’s most influential forces, only then to turn them on their head and point them back at the real thing that has been guiding society all along—how well we can cooperate.